 Owing to huge demand for Wimbledon tickets, the Public Ballot (since 1924) is still regarded as the fairest way to distribute Show Court tickets.
-Open to everyone and remains substantially oversubscribed.
-See Ballot for more information.
+Open to everyone and has always been substantially oversubscribed.

 No.1 Court - approximately 500 tickets are available each day at the turnstiles.

 No.2 Court - approximately 500 tickets are available each day at the turnstiles only for as many days as a full programme of matches can be maintained.